arrayio/array-io-keychain/README.md

  - libsecp256k1.a
   These files are built in the project https://github.com/arrayio/array-io-core.git

-put theese libraries into directory of cloned source *./3rd-party-components/lib*
+put these libraries into directory of cloned source *./3rd-party-components/lib*

 **Compiling and Installing from Source**
 ```